 Youth and Education

 • the Student Non-Discrimination Act (SNDA), modeled after Title IX, which prohibits any school program or activity receiving federal financial assistance from discriminating against any student on the basis of actual or perceived sexual orientation or gender identity.

 • the National Day of Silence Resolution, which commemorates the annual day on which students take a vow of silence to bring attention to the anti-LGBT name-calling, bullying, and harassment faced by individuals in schools—the largest single student-led action towards creating safer schools for all.

-• the Safe Schools Improvement Act, of which she is a cosponsor, would amend the Elementary and Secondary Education Act to require schools and districts receiving federal funds to adopt codes of conduct specifically prohibiting bullying and harassment, including on the basis of sexual orientation and gender identity.
+• the Safe Schools Improvement Act, of which she is a cosponsor, would amend the Elementary and Secondary Education Act to require schools and districts receiving federal funds to adopt codes of conduct specifically prohibiting bullying and harassment on the basis of sexual orientation and gender identity.

-The Real Education for Healthy Youth Act, which would prohibit federal funding for programs that promote gender stereotypes or are insensitive and unresponsive to the needs of sexually active or LGBT youth.
+• the Real Education for Healthy Youth Act, which would prohibit federal funding for programs that promote gender stereotypes or are insensitive and unresponsive to the needs of sexually active or LGBT youth.

-Congresswoman Speier has also cosponsored the LGBT Juror Non-Discrimination Act.
-Since neither the Supreme Court nor federal law has prohibited discrimination in jury service based on sexual orientation or gender identity, LGBT citizens can be—and have been—denied the ability to serve on juries, having negative impacts on victims or defendants who are LGBT.
+• the LGBT Juror Non-Discrimination Act, which would prohibit attorneys from seeking to strike potential federal jurors based on their sexual orientation or gender identity, LGBT citizens can be—and have been—denied the ability to serve on juries, having negative impacts on victims or defendants who are LGBT.

 As Congresswoman Speier serves on the House Armed Services Committee, she is committed to pursuing equality for all members in the Armed Forces.
 She was proud to vote for repeal of the “Don’t Ask, Don’t Tell” policy.
 This baseless policy hurt our troops and damaged our national defense for too long.
 Many in uniform endured tremendous challenges and setbacks—emotional, financial, and professional—because they were forced to conceal their sexual orientation.
 And the military lost thousands of highly skilled men and women who were dedicated to serving their country.
 It was no surprise to hear from studies and military leaders that ending this policy had no overall negative impact—no less is expected from our servicemen and servicewomen.
 Our LGBT members can now live the military values of honesty, honor and integrity by integrating their personal and professional lives as they serve our country.

-The official end of DADT in 2011 did not mean the end of unequal treatment of same-sex spouses of service members, who are still denied a wide range of services and benefits such as health insurance, family leave, housing allowances, travel and transportation allowances, pre-deployment counseling, and access to base commissaries.
+The official end of DADT in 2011 and the end of DOMA in March 2013 did not mean the end of unequal treatment of same-sex spouses of service members, who are still denied a wide range of services and benefits such as health insurance, family leave, housing allowances, travel and transportation allowances, pre-deployment counseling, and access to base commissaries.
 Congresswoman Speier joined 36 fellow Members of Congress in signing a letter to Defense Secretary Panetta urging him to take executive actions, and has cosponsored the Military Spouses Equal Treatment Act, which would provide the same family benefits to lawfully married lesbian and gay service members and veterans as for opposite-sex spouses.
 She has also signed a letter with 39 other Members to Veterans Affairs Secretary Eric Shinseki commending the VA for extending national cemetery burial benefits to same-sex couples.